-Noted below in the following matrix are the types of compliance requirements that are applicable to the federal program.
-These Types are determined by the federal agency, noted as "Y," on the "Matrix of Compliance Requirements" located in Part 2 of the OMB 2021 Compliance Supplement; however, the State Agency may have added the Type and this is noted by "Y." If the State determines that the federal requirement does not apply at the local level or if the State modifies the federal requirements, this is noted in the supplement under the type of compliance requirement.
-If the federal and/or State agencies have determined that the type is not applicable, it is noted by "N."
+Below on the matrix are the types of compliance requirements are applicable to the federal program, noted as "Y," as determined by the federal granting agency if the federal program is listed in Part 2 of the OMB 2023 Compliance Supplement.
+A State agency may have added a Type.
+If the program is not listed in Part 2, the State Agency has determined the applicable Types.
+If a Type, applicable by OMB, does not apply at the local level or if the State has modified the federal requirements at the local level, this should be explained in the supplement under the Type.
+A Type that is not applicable at the local level is noted by "N."

-If the Matrix indicates "Y," the auditor must determine if a particular type of compliance requirement has a direct and material effect on the federal program for the auditee.
-For each such compliance requirement subject to the audit, the auditor must use the OMB 2021 Compliance Supplement, Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and Part 4 (which includes any program-specific requirements) to perform the audit.
+If a particular Type is noted as "Y," the auditor must determine if the Type has a direct and material effect on the federal program for the auditee.
+For each Type of compliance requirement, the auditor must use the OMB 2023 Compliance Supplement, Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and Part 4 (which includes any program-specific requirements) to perform the audit.

-СС Α В С Е F G Н I J Ĺ М N
+- CC A В С E F G Η Ι J Ĺ М N

-Cross Cutting Requirements Activities Allowed or Unallowed Allowable Costs/ Cost Principles Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions
+Cross Cutting Requirements Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and

-Υ Υ Υ Υ Υ N Υ Υ Υ Υ Υ Υ Υ
+Y Y Y Y Y Y Y Y Y Y Y Y Y